 A great bottle of wine makes the best Italian dishes.
 I consider myself an expert on this.
 That’s because I think my husband might be Italian, and he just doesn’t know it.
 No one person can love Italian food so much without having those roots somewhere.
 Because of this love, we have tried tons of Italian restaurants in Chicago, and I have cooked more pasta and bolognese in my day than most people but this Nana’s Italian Pot Roast is extra special.

 Several years ago when my husband and I were still courting (that means dating for all the youngins), we frequented a restaurant in Chicago that served a dish called Nana’s Gravy.
 The name was the catch for me.
 Anything with grandmother in the title immediately strikes a cord.
-It was a delicious slowly braised beef in an indulgent tomato sauce over rigatoni.
-I like to think of it as Italian Pot Roast.
-It is absolutely delicious.
-When we started spending a bit too much money to order this dish whenever the craving struck us, I tried recreating it at home and calling it Nana’s Italian Pot Roast.
-By the third time, I had a fantastic rendition that we happen to think revels the original.
-It is now an Adams classic.

 Just imagine beef so tender that it falls off the bone submerged in a decadent crushed tomato sauce filled with caramelized onions, garlic, Italian seasonings, chicken stock and wine.
-And not just any wine.
-Let me tell you about this wine.

-I learned a great tip from the amazing Ina Garten.
+Cooking Tip: I learned a great tip from the amazing Ina Garten.
 She has always said to only cook with wines that you would drink, and this is a wine I definitely enjoy drinking so it was right at home in this recipe.

-I served Nana’s Italian Pot Roast over some cooked rigatoni, and we ate like royalty.
+I served Nana’s Italian Pot Roast with Bolognese Sauce over some cooked rigatoni, and we ate like royalty.
 This is a recipe you can make for date night, special occasions or even this New Year’s.
 It is spectacular and definitely worth the 4 hour slow roast time.
 And remember, the fun part is celebrating with a glass of wine after your feast is complete!

 - If you really love stuffed shells and want even more, you will adore this Italian Sausage Stuffed Shells version.